How to respond to an opposition

 Once a decision has been made to accept your trade mark application, anyone can disagree with the decision and make a formal objection.
 This is called an opposition.

-This usually happens during the two months' notice period, during which your application details are published in the Australian Official Journal of Trade Marks before it's officially registered.
+This usually happens during the two months' notice period, during which your application details are published on the Australian Trade Mark Search before it's officially registered.

 Common reasons for opposition